See what questions

 Diabetic Retinopathy (medical condition): Retinal eye problems are the more serious eye problem for diabetics.
 In fact, retinopathy is so common in diabetics that it has its own name: either "diabetic retinopathy" or the worst form "proliferative diabetic retinopathy" (PDR).
 These are a long-term side effect of diabetes, particularly from long-term high blood sugars, but can also be present at diagnosis, especially for Type 2 diabetes.
 Retinopathy risks increase the longer you have had diabetes, and are thus uncommon in temporary conditions like gestational diabetes.

 Diabetic Retinopathy: This disorder can result from diabetes.
-It happens when small blood vessels stop feeding the retina properly.
-In...
+It happens when small blood vessels stop feeding the retina...
 (Source: excerpt from Aging and Your Eyes -- Age Page -- Health Information: NIA)

 Search to find out more about Non-Proliferative Diabetic Retinopathy (NPDR):